jeffreytwoods2/responsive_portfolio/README.md

 Overview:

 A project to build up my portfolio with mobile-first, responsive web design.
-Includes portfolio and contact information
+Includes portfolio and contact information Layout will chift according to viewport size, all the way down to the smallest size available w/ the Bootstrap framework (~460px width)

 Home Page: